teamElectroESGI/pandor_box/README.md

 ### Librairies used

-..* include <rgb_lcd.h> : for LCD screen
+...include <rgb_lcd.h> : for LCD screen
-..* include <Wire.h> : for communicated with I2C / TWI devices
+...include <Wire.h> : for communicated with I2C / TWI devices
-..* include "DHT.h" : for temperature and humidity sensor
-..* include <EEPROM.h> : for used internal memory to Arduino
+...include "DHT.h" : for temperature and humidity sensor ...include <EEPROM.h> : for used internal memory to Arduino

 ### Functions used

-..* setup() : function for started application
-..* loop() : function to peform actions
+...setup() : function for started application ...loop() : function to peform actions
-..* StartVal() : function for displayed the old min and max temperatures for 20s 		 and then switches back to the classic display
+...StartVal() : function for displayed the old min and max temperatures for 20s 		 and then switches back to the classic display